AbhishekGowda28/daily-coding/100-js-algo/README.md

 - arr = [{name: "A",gender: "F",age: 1},{name: "B",gender: "M",age: 2},{name: "C",gender: "M",age: 3}] field = "age" sortByField(arr, field) = [{name: "A",gender: "F",age: 1},{name: "B",gender: "M",age: 2},{name: "C",gender: "M",age: 3}];

 ---
+# Unique Digit Products

+Let's call product(x) the product of x's digits.
+Given an array of integers a, calculate product(x) for each x in a, and return the number of distinct results you get.

+**Example**

+- For a = [2, 8, 121, 42, 222, 23], the output should be uniqueDigitProducts(a) = 3.

+---